-The purpose of the Audit and Finance Committee (the “Committee”) of the Board of Directors (the “Board”) of SkyWest, Inc. (the “Company”) is to provide oversight of the Company’s accounting and financial reporting processes, systems of internal accounting and financial controls, internal audit, risk management, investment policy and the audits of the Company’s financial statements.
+The purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of SkyWest, Inc. (the “Company”) is to provide oversight of the Company’s accounting and financial reporting processes, systems of internal accounting and financial controls, internal audit, risk management, investment policy and the audits of the Company’s financial statements.

 The Committee shall have the authority to retain such outside counsel, accountants, experts and other advisors as it determines appropriate to assist it in the performance of its functions.
 The Committee shall have sole authority to determine the fees and retention terms of such counsel, accountants, experts and advisors.
 The Committee shall have full access to all books, records, facilities and personnel of the Company. the Committee shall also be provided funding for administrative expenses the Committee reasonably deems necessary or appropriate to carry out its duties.

 The Committee shall consist of three or more independent directors of the Company.
 For purposes of this Charter, the term “independent director” means a director who meets the independence requirements of the NASDAQ Stock Market, Inc. (the “Nasdaq Stock Market”) and the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 Additionally, members of the Committee may not receive any consulting, advisory or other fee from the Company, other than in such person’s capacity as a member of the Board (or its Committees) or, in limited circumstances permitted by the Nasdaq Stock Market, for services rendered to the Company proper to the Member’s appointment to the Committee.